Meteor-Community-Packages/meteor-simple-schema/README.md

         decimal: true, //default is false; set to true if type=Number
                        //and you want to allow non-integers
         regEx: /[0-255]/, //any regular expression that must be matched
-                          //for the key to be valid
+                          //for the key to be valid, or an array of regular expressions
+                          //that will be tested in order
     }
 });
 ```